spanexx/EventideV1/docs/enhanced-all-day-availability-documentation.md

 ### 1. Configurable Slot Count
 Providers can specify how many sub-slots they want for an all-day period (1-24 slots).

+### 2. Custom Working Hours
+Providers can specify custom working start and end times for the day, rather than being limited to the default 8 AM to 8 PM window.

-### 2. Auto-Distribution
+### 3. Auto-Distribution
-The system automatically distributes time evenly throughout the working day (8 AM to 8 PM) with configurable breaks between slots.
+The system automatically distributes time evenly throughout the working day with configurable breaks between slots.

-### 3. Manual Configuration
+### 4. Manual Configuration
 Providers can manually configure each slot's start time and duration when auto-distribution is disabled.

-### 4. Preview Functionality
+### 5. Preview Functionality
 A preview shows how time will be divided before saving the configuration.

-### 5. Recurring Support
+### 6. Recurring Support
 All-day slots can be configured as recurring availability for specific days of the week.

 ## API Endpoints